allegro0132/ltoctl/README.md

 - **Tape Management**: Easy-to-use commands for common tape operations (status, rewind, eject, seeking).
 - **Automated Backup**: Iterates through a source directory and writes each item (file or folder) as a separate archive on the tape.
+- **Restore Capability**: Retrieve specific archives or full backups from tape to a specified location.
 - **Resume Capability**: Supports resuming a backup job from a specific file/folder if a previous run was interrupted.
 - **Logging**: Automatically logs operations to a file and the console.